-At Alverton School, we have various ways in which we record concerns.
-Classroom staff keep detailed records of low-level concerns which feed into any issues brought to the DSL and which are kept securely in the classroom.
+At Alverton Primary School, we have various ways in which we record concerns.
+Classroom staff keep detailed records of low-level concerns, which are kept securely in the classroom, which feed into any issues brought to the DSL either verbally and/or with an electronic My Concern report being filed.

-All members of staff know that they can bring any concern, at any time, to the DSL or, in his absence, the Deputy DSL.
-This may initially be a discussion but will most often be accompanied by a completed concern form.
-Blank concern forms are kept in the school office, where they can be accessed by all staff.
-These are completed in detail and the concern is then discussed with the DSL.
-The DSL takes appropriate action and feeds back to the member of staff who raised the initial concern.
-Staff are encouraged to repeat their concern if needed and to discuss any issues with the DSL, however small.
+All members of staff know that they can bring any concern, at any time, to the DSL or, in his absence, to the Deputy DSL.
+This may initially be a discussion but will most often be accompanied by a My Concern report being submitted electronically.
+All staff have login details for the My Concern system and have been trained in the use of the reporting system.
+The DSL and Deputy DSL regularly reviews the concerns submitted and take appropriate action and where appropriate feed back to the member of staff who raised the initial concern.
+Staff are encouraged to pursue their concerns with rigor and determination if they feel that a problem is not being resolved or a child is at risk of harm.
+Staff are encouraged to discuss any issues with the DSL, however small.

-9. Allegations against staff:
+9. Allegations against staff